Rent a meeting room in Philadelphia, PA

 • Standing welcome: Start with coffee and goals, then transition into seated work.

-• Anchor moment: Add one purposeful touch (brand wall, local treat tasting, mini workshop) so it feels planned, not improvised.
+• Anchor moment: Add one purposeful touch like a brand wall, local treat tasting, or mini workshop so it feels planned, not improvised.

 How do paid venues compare to free spaces like parks or homes for meetings?